 In the 2017 USA Today college rankings, Lawrence Technological University is ranked in the top 5 percent of all American colleges and universities for the highest paid graduates and the best architecture programs.
 Other programs recognized were engineering and computer and information sciences.
 LTU was also cited for best overall quality, quality in the Great Lakes region, and quality in Michigan.

-Lawrence Technological University ranks in the top four of 31 Michigan colleges and universities in average salary of its graduates 10 years after completing their education, according to a new ranking of more than 1,000 colleges and universities published by the Wall Street Journal and Times Higher Education, the United Kingdom’s top publication on higher education.
+Lawrence Technological University ranks in the upper third of more than 1,250 college and universities worldwide according to the 2019 rankings published by the Wall Street Journal and Times Higher Education, the United Kingdom’s top publication on higher education.

 More than 85 countries are represented in the rankings, which are unique in their global review, judging research-intensive universities on aspects of their core missions, such as teaching, research, knowledge transfer, and international outlook.

 Zippia.com, the San Mateo, Calif.-based career guidance website, ranked Lawrence Tech No. 4 in Michigan on its list for “best colleges for Mechanical Engineering majors.”
 The results were based on average earnings after six and 10 years in a career, the percentage of graduates at the institution who were Mechanical Engineering majors, rates of admissions and graduation, and cost and debt issues.